Connecting To Mercury

 conversions -> Import key

-(import id_rsa saved in my_folder)Under
+(import id_ecdsa_booth saved in my_folder)Under

 Actions / Save the generated key